turbot/tailpipe-docs/docs/collect/manage-data.md

 ```

 ## Connecting from Other Tools
-You can connect to your Tailpipe database with the native DuckDB client, or other tools and libraries that can connect to DuckDB.
-To do so, you can generate a new db file for the connectino using `tailpipe connect`:
+You can connect to your Tailpipe database with the native DuckDB client or other tools and libraries that can connect to DuckDB.
+To do so, you can generate a new db file for the connection using `tailpipe connect`:

 ```bash
 tailpipe connect